Cannabinoids like CBD contribute most of the therapeutic effects of the cannabis plant.

 This section will break down the most common phytocannabinoids produced in the cannabis plant, including how they work and what benefits they provide.

 CBD (cannabidiol) is the primary cannabinoid in the hemp plant.
 It’s completely non-psychoactive (doesn’t make you high) and provides a long list of health benefits through its ability to regulate the ECS.

 This is considered the active ingredient in CBD oils and is the most abundant by far.

 There is a ton of research available exploring the effects of CBD and there are even several pharmaceutical products using CBD as the active ingredient for treating a variety of different health conditions.
-While CBD has many benefits, the most predominant are its ability to block pain, inhibit inflammation, and promote a relaxed mental state.
+While CBD has many benefits, the most predominant is its ability to block pain, inhibit inflammation, and promote a relaxed mental state.